Joohyun0304/Playful-Communication-Serious-Research/README.md

 # Playful-Communication-Serious-Research

 A final project for Brett Peterson's Playful Communication and Serious Research course.
-Final version
+Final version in Test 2 folder.